Transform Your Space: Choosing the Right Dimmer

 When in Doubt, Ask

 Not all LED dimmers work with all LEDs.
 LEDs are new technology, and as things develop and advance, products will have different levels of compatibility.
 Lights.com offers a list of dimmers individually tested for the best performance with our products so you can be sure they’ll work perfectly.
-Check out our list [Link to dimmer list] and let us know if you have any questions about matching your new fixtures with the perfect dimmer.
+Check out the list of on each LED fixture product page and let us know if you have any questions about matching your new fixtures with the perfect dimmer.

 Other Stories You'll Love